6 Easy Ways to Dispose of Old Cooking Pots and Pans

 You can also paint your pot or pan before planting your succulent.
 Paint the handle, rim, inside, and outside area of the cookware to look more attractive.

-4. Donate to local charity and old friends
+4. Donate to local charities

 Another way to get those old pans and pots off your kitchen space is through a donation.
-If the cookware is still in proper condition, many charities and shelters will be willing to take them off your hands.
+If the cookware is still in proper condition, many charities and shelters will be willing to take it off your hands.

 Note – Do not give out a non-stick pot or pan that has been scratched.
 Unless you have been able to season them, keep in mind that using such cookware poses a high risk.

-5. Use as DIY Holder
+5. Use as a DIY Holder

 You can use those old pots and pans of yours to hold anything.
 Pots are deeper, so they may contain more items than pans.